impurify/avatars/proprietary/README.md

 I now prefer the losslessly converted progressive JPEG version.
 The file size is smaller, and it is better for this use case.

-I should change my Github avatar anyway, for political reasons.
-However, I want a handy place to archive my old avatar, which I will elsewhere as a personal trademark.
+I have changed my Github avatar anyway, for political reasons.
+However, this is a handy place to archive my old avatar, which I will elsewhere as a personal trademark.